Honda CT110 custom Postie

 At last year’s Oil Stained Brain exhibition we wanted something for everyone and thankfully that’s exactly what our Aussie custom motorcycle builders gave us.
 An eclectic mix of Cafe Racers, Bobbers, Brats, Choppers and trackers filled our gallery space, but there was one custom bike that somehow managed to stand out from the rest and it also happened to be the smallest.
 Andy Copeland’s Honda CT110 “Express Post” Postie bike may not have been the most functional build but despite its small size it left one hell of an impression.
 Since the show, his Postie has been featured on Pipeburn and many other custom moto blogs so I decided it was a good time to share the photos from our exclusive Oil Stained Brain shoot of the ‘Express Post’.

-Andy who is a Architectural Draftsperson by trade, built Express Post to compete in an annual event organised by a group of close mates called the Rusty Kustoms Build Off.
+Andy who is an Architectural Draftsperson by trade, built Express Post to compete in an annual event organised by a group of close mates called the Rusty Kustoms Build-Off.
 With an incredibly tight budget and no knowledge of bike building Andy set about creating the bike with no idea of exactly how it was going to turn out but with only 4 shorts weeks before the event he had his work cut out for him.